tabholt/detecting_edgeworth_cycles/README.md

 **Note:** You must extract the JSON files from the zip file `detecting_edgeworth_cycles/label_databases/label_data_files.zip` before you can run the scripts.

 ### Steps to unzip data files
-1. use your favorite unzipping program to extract the contents of the zipped file.
+1. Use your favorite unzipping program to extract the contents of the zipped file.
-2. ensure that the files:
+2. Ensure that the files:
    - `german_label_db.json`
    - `nsw_label_db.json`
    - `wa_label_db.json`